 In its latest security roadmap, Samsung has noted that three years after their launch, the Galaxy S7/S7 Edge will continue to receive security updates.
 The two devices have already received March’s Google Security patch.
 But from now on, the Galaxy S7/S7 Edge will be getting a new security update only once in three months instead of one each month previously.
 Meanwhile, the latest Galaxy S10 lineup, Galaxy S7 Active, Galaxy S8/S8+/S8 Active, Galaxy S9/S9+, Galaxy Note 8, Galaxy Note 9 as well as the Galaxy A5 (2017) and the Galaxy A8(2018) will continue to receive monthly security updates.

 Samsung has already excluded the Galaxy S7/S7 Edge from the list of its devices eligible for the Android Pie update, but the promise of security updates for at least another year can still be heart-warming for owners of these older Samsung flagships.
-Meanwhile, if you own either the Galaxy S7 or the S7 Edge and want to try out the latest One UI, senior XDA member Kill-Switch has ported the One UI ROM from a Galaxy Note FE for the Exynos variants of the two devices.
+Meanwhile, if you own either of the two devices and want to try out the latest One UI, senior XDA member Kill-Switch has ported the One UI ROM from a Galaxy Note FE for the Exynos variants of the two devices.
 The ROM is pretty stable and supports the features like the refreshed interface, system-wide dark theme, apps edge, update camera app, and the latest compliant app for the inbuilt heart-rate monitor.

 Update 1: Quarterly updates for Galaxy S7 ended

 Samsung has pulled the Galaxy S7/S7 Edge out of its list of devices that are slated to get quarterly security updates.
 Now, the two devices fall under the category of those which will get only “Other Regular Security Updates.”